 - Accelerated movement of goods between the two countries, and elimination of most non-tariff and tariff hurdles;

 - Streamlined dispute resolution procedures;

 - Improved protection of intellectual property rights.

-Healy Consultants Group PLC can effectively and efficiently help foreign investors access Oman government incentives and strategic advantages.
+Healy Consultants Group can effectively and efficiently help foreign investors access Oman government incentives and strategic advantages.